Occult: Etymology

-The occult (from the Latin word occultus; 'clandestine', 'hidden', 'secret') is "knowledge of the hidden".
-In common usage, occult refers to "knowledge of the paranormal", as opposed to "knowledge of the measurable", usually referred to as science.
+The occult (from the Latin word occultus; 'clandestine', 'hidden', or 'secret') is "knowledge of the hidden".
+In common usage, occult refers to "knowledge of the paranormal", as opposed to "knowledge of the measurable", which is usually referred to as science.
 The terms esoteric and arcane can also be used to describe the occult, in addition to their meanings unrelated to the supernatural.
 The term occult sciences was used in the 16th century to refer to astrology, alchemy, and natural magic.

-The earliest known usage of the term occultism is in the French language, as l'occultisme.
-In this form it appears in A. de Lestrange's article that was published in Dictionnaire des mots nouveaux ("Dictionary of new words") by Jean-Baptiste Richard de Radonvilliers in 1842.
+The earliest known usage of the term occultism is in the French language, as "l'occultism".
+In this form it appears in Aymon de Lestrange's article that was published in Dictionnaire des mots nouveaux (Dictionary of New Words) by Jean-Baptiste Richard de Radonvilliers in 1842.
 However, it was not related, at this point, to the notion of Ésotérisme chrétien, as has been claimed by Hanegraaff, but to describe a political "system of occulticity" that was directed against priests and aristocrats.

 In 1853, the Freemasonic author Jean-Marie Ragon had already used occultisme in his popular work Maçonnerie occulte, relating it to earlier practices that, since the Renaissance, had been termed "occult sciences" or "occult philosophy", but also to the recent socialist teachings of Charles Fourier.
-The French esotericist Éliphas Lévi then used the term in his influential book on ritual magic, Dogme et rituel de la haute magie, first published in 1856.
+The French esotericist Éliphas Lévi then used the term in his influential book on ritual magic Dogme et rituel de la haute magie, first published in 1856.
 Lévi was familiar with that work and might have borrowed the term from there.
 In any case, Lévi also claimed to be a representative of an older tradition of occult science or occult philosophy.
 It was from his usage of the term occultisme that it gained wider usage; according to Faivre, Lévi was "the principal exponent of esotericism in Europe and the United States" at that time.
 The term occultism emerged in 19th-century France, where it came to be associated with various French esoteric groups connected to Éliphas Lévi and Papus.

 The earliest use of the term occultism in the English language appears to be in "A Few Questions to 'Hiraf'", an 1875 article by Helena Blavatsky, a Russian émigré living in the United States who founded the religion of Theosophy.
-The article was published in the American Spiritualist magazine, Spiritual Scientist.
+The article was published in the American Spiritualist magazine Spiritual Scientist.